frost and freeze damage to corn

 Patience is Key

 The growing point of a corn plant remains about 1/2 inch below ground until about the 5-collar stage, which keeps the plant reasonably protected from the effects of above ground frost.
 Frost damage to corn is usually minor and limited to above ground plant tissue.
-Corn can easily recover from this type of injury early in its development and suffer minimal yield loss.
+Corn can easily recover from this type of injury early in its development and suffer no yield loss.